asiergs/Internal-Model-Project-Actuarial-Statistics/README.md

 1. Available data study
 2. Estimation methods validation
 3. Probability density function goodness of fit testing
+4. Estimators 95% condifence interval calculation
-4. Aggregated models construction for life and non-life insurances
+5. Aggregated models construction for life and non-life insurances
-5. Montecarlo simulation for the cost estimation
+6. Montecarlo simulation for the cost estimation

 With this model, the expected cost will be evaluated together with the VaR<sub>99.5</sub> and TVaR<sub>99.5</sub> to quantify the worst-case scenarios.
 See the document [Internal_Model_Project_Actuarial_Statistics.pdf](https://github.com/asiergs/Internal-Model-Project-Actuarial-Statistics/blob/main/Internal_Model_Project_Actuarial_Statistics.pdf) for the complete report about the project.